tompdavis/pagr/PROJECT_SPEC.md

 *   Please use uv for dependencies, adding packages, managing virtual environments, syncing and running.
 Don't start any development work without running `uv sync`

 There are some external APIs used, and they need to be configured and have the ability to choose between different providers
-1. Financial data: default is yahoo finance api
+1. Financial data: use the facset developer api
 2. LLM: default is a local install of ollama using llama3.1:8b on localhost port 11434
-3. News feed: TODO
+3. Sector classification: Use FIBO light, as per the fds_api project, with the schema found there
-4. Sector classification: While I would like to use GICS, it's not clear whether this can be done consistently, so using an API to do this can provide an abstraction.
+4. News feed: TODO

 ## Development Guidelines & Standards

 ### General Rules
-The application will be written in python 3.12.
+The application will be written in python 3.12, if this is incompatible with the fds_api project, please use the lower of the two python version (i think 3.9).
 The uv package manager will be used to add packages.
 Prefer simple, composable, testable functions over complex classes when possible.
 Write unit tests for every feature, and if big enough, every component of the feature.

 ### Testing Requirements
 *   **T-1 (MUST)** Write tests for all new features and bug fixes.